ForgeRock/fr-config-manager/README.md

 Refer to the [raw config README](docs/raw.md) for more details.

+### SAML entity configuration file

+The SAML entity configuration file contains a list of SAML entities to pull from the Identity Cloud tenant, for subsequent push to each target environment.

+The path to this file is configured in the `.env` file (or environment directly) as the `SAML_CONFIG` value.

+Refer to the [SAML configuration README](docs/saml.md) for more details.

 ## Exported configuration

 The `fr-config-pull` tool exports ForgeRock configuration to the local filesystem as a set of json files in a directory structure that represents both global and realm specific configuration.